EyasuTeshome/shifttracker/interview-prep/submit-behavioral-question-videos-for-coach-feedback.md

 1. Choose two behavioral video questions that you would like to answer.
 You have a choice: you can either choose questions from your behavioral grid or the following link: [30 behavioral interview questions you should be ready to answer](https://www.themuse.com/advice/30-behavioral-interview-questions-you-should-be-ready-to-answer).
 2. Quickly read through the guidelines above for creating a good behavioral video.
-3. Record yourself answering your two behavioral questions.
+3. Record yourself answering your two behavioral questions. **We recommend you make only one recorded video link containing both of your answers**.
+We also recommend you use [the loom video recording tool](https://www.loom.com/) to record your answers.

 ## Project Submission